Chapter 7 : Back to School

 "Positive" she replied in her tiny voice.
 Francine was a petite girl, standing at five-foot-two and skinnier than a bean pole.
 She had auburn hair that she typically wore in a styled pixie-cut.

 "Oh, here it is!"
-Ariana exclaimed, pulling her pleated skirt out from the bottom of her trunk.
+She exclaimed, pulling her pleated skirt out from the bottom of her trunk.

 I shook my head and proceeded to pull out my own school uniform.
-None of us had bothered to unpack last night as we'd all stayed up to late talking and catching up.
+None of us had bothered to unpack last night, we'd stayed up too late talking and catching up.

-"Hurry up guys, we only have forty minutes to eat," Mina said, standing by the door ready to go.
+"Hurry up guys, we only have forty minutes to eat," Mel said, standing by the door ready to go.

-In the Great Hall, we split to go our separate ways and mina and I found Malin and Kat sitting together at the Slytherin table, looking like they'd made up sometime before we'd arrived.
+In the Great Hall, we split to go our separate ways and Mel and I found Ari and Kat sitting together at the Slytherin table.
+I felt Mel stiffen beside me.

 I smiled and shook my head, grabbing a plate and filling it with food.

-"Yeah, that's gonna be interesting.
-I still can't believe none of you got into N.E.W.T potions," I replied to Kat's question.
+"Yeah, that'll be interesting.
+I still can't believe none of you got into N.E.W.T potions," I replied.

 "Hopefully there will be some other Slytherins for you to hang out with.
 Everyone I've talked to didn't get in."

 We talked as we ate, happy to be together again, the four of us.
 I still couldn't believe how quickly time had flown.
-I'd known these three girls for what, less than a year?
-But we were such good friends you could swear we'd known each other our whole lives.
+I'd known these three girls for a year and it felt as though we were sisters who'd grown up together.

 "I know.
 At first, the sexual jokes were kind of flattering but now they're just annoying" said Kat.